 Beta This is new guidance.
 Complete our quick 5-question survey to help us improve it.

-The security, privacy, usability and accessibility issues associated with CAPTCHAs mean that you mustn’t use them unless you:
+There are security, privacy, usability and accessibility issues associated with CAPTCHAs.
+You must not use them unless you both:

 - limit their use to cases where you detect suspicious activity (for example, you detect bot-like behaviour and need to test whether the user is human)

 - have evidence to show that alternative solutions won’t work for your service

 To pass point 12 (make sure users succeed first time), you’ll need to explain how you’ve made your service easy to use.

 CAPTCHAs will make your service more difficult for some people to use, including people with disabilities.

 Third-party CAPTCHA services could also introduce additional risks, including:

 - security issues - if your provider’s security is compromised, your service and its users may also be affected